regenwatchdog/regenwatchdog.github.io/_estates/towerhamlets/teviot.md

 <img src="/images/refurbgone.png" class="img-fluid rounded img-thumbnail">

-This is a clear breach of the Mayor's guidance on ballots which says...
+Unsurprisingly, the majority of residents [voted for full redevelopment](https://www.eastlondonadvertiser.co.uk/news/politics/teviot-housing-estate-regeneration-voted-1-6052355) in May 2019.

-[Rehousing offer](/images/teviotoffer.pdf) is more generous than most (with the exception of Merton).
-It allows a certain amount of the equity loan to be written off after 7 years.
-This is in line with the [government's guidance]..
+It is noteworthy that Poplar HARCA's [rehousing offer](/images/teviotoffer.pdf) to leaseholders is more generous than most (with the exception of Circle Housing's [offer in Merton](/images/mertonoffer.pdf) as it allows a certain amount of the shared equity loan to be written off after 7 years (Circle writes it off completely).